Friday, April 29, 2011

 For All The Starving Children...

 The other night I watched a program on "American Experience" about one of the several famines that happened in Russia during the 20th Century.
 Millions of people starved to death, and as I watched the program, it was an eye-opener for me.
 There really were starving children in other parts of the world.
 In North America, eating has become a hobby.
 We don't eat to live, we live to eat.
 Food is no longer for nourishment, it is for fun.
 At work, we are inundated with co-workers bringing in chocolates, doughnuts, cakes, pies, cookies...
-Every day we have snack food and every day we work hard sit at our desks and nibble on snacks.
-It occurred to me, when I watched "American Experience" that the plethora of food we have available to us in North America is almost obscene.
-What would these people think if they could see it?
-It would be beyond the realm of their imaginations.
+Every day we have snack food and every day we

-It is no coincidence that the NestlĂ© Corporation, one of the largest manufacturers of junk food, is also the owner of the Jenny Craig weight management program.
+It is no coincidence that the Nestlé Corporation, one of the largest manufacturers of junk food, is also the owner of the Jenny Craig weight management program.
 Or that Weight Watchers, another weight management program, was owned by the Heinz corporation, also a manufacturer of junk food.
 That's good business; fatten people up and then help them to lose the weight.
 It's a treadmill that millions of folks can't seem to escape, and I am as guilty as anyone.

 The formula for losing weight is easy: 3,500 calories equals one pound.
 Cut back on the calories, or expend them as energy, and the body will lose weight.
 It is the simple principle behind any weight loss program, including Jenny Craig and Weight Watchers, with their packaged, artificial, processed food and complicated points formulas.